My Approach to Helping

 More Info About My Practice

 Take the next step towards feeling better -- call now to schedule a free 15-minute phone consultation to see if I can be of help.
+I am offering telehealth services to anyone living in California or Massachusetts.

 Specific Issue(s) I'm Skilled at Helping With